-When both partners have an attachment to co-owned pets, it can be tough.
-Let it boil down to who will have the best place for the animal or animals to live.
-Other factors like who first acquired the pet may be important.
+It can be tough when both partners have an attachment to co-owned pets.
+Let it boil down to who will have the best place for animals or animals to live.
+Other factors, like who first acquired the pet, may be important.
 But the most important deciding factor is where the pet/s will have the best chance of flourishing.

-You’ll notice that we’re placing the impetus on the well-being of the pet the same way we did for children.
+You’ll notice that we’re placing the impetus on the pet’s well-being as we did for children.
 This makes selfish decision-making less likely to win the day.
 This is key.

 Tips on Moving Out